TME520/TiMiNoo/MANUAL.md

 >
 > **Age range**: 7 to 77 years old

 TiMiNoo ("Tee Me Noo") is a virtual cat providing minimal distraction, fully office-compatible, single button action, no sound, no death.
-The cat is different on each run, its characteristics (appetite, cleanliness, cleverness, playfulness) are randomly picked at startup.
-It has been created with busy people in mind: The gameplay is very simple and fluid on purpose, as this game is meant to be enjoyed in a work environment.
+The cat is different on each run, his characteristics are randomly picked at startup.
+It has been created with busy people in mind: The gameplay is simple enough for this game to be enjoyed in a work environment.

-TiMiNoo is a simple yet feature-rich virtual cat, a companion for busy days: Cuddle, Feed, Educate, Wash and Entertain your very own furry companion.
+TiMiNoo is a feature-rich virtual cat, a companion for busy days: Cuddle, Feed, Educate, Wash and Entertain your very own furry companion.
 Tamagotchi lovers could compare it to a Nano.

 # Features
 ## Single button gameplay